Meeting & Study Room Policies

 Use of the meeting rooms does not constitute endorsement by the Library and/or American Fork City of points-of-view expressed by participants in a program.

-• The reservation is subject to payment in full, and in advance of scheduled use, of the applicable rental fee at the time of reservation:
+• The reservation is subject to payment in full of the applicable rental fee at the time of reservation:

 - This payment will confirm the room reservation, which must include time for set up and clean up.
 The full rental fee will be forfeited if no reservation cancellation has been made at least 24 hours prior to the reserved date.

 - Use of any room 20 minutes beyond the paid scheduled reservation time will be charged at the full hourly rate for the room.

 - Immediate use of a room is possible if the room is available and the fee is paid immediately.

 - Please check in at the Circulation Desk to receive instructions and have the door unlocked.

 • The name and/or address of the library may not be used as the official address or headquarters of an unaffiliated organization that is meeting in the library.